clarkgriswold/Envariable/README.md

         'servername' => 'whatever.com',
     ),

-For cliDefaultEnvironment and customEnvironmentConfigPath please refer to the notes within the Envariable config file.
+The .env files should be located within the same directory that your vendor directory is in.
+You can change this with the customEnvironmentConfigPath config setting.
+For more details on cliDefaultEnvironment and customEnvironmentConfigPath please refer to the notes within the Envariable config file.

 ##### TODO: